leondreamed/lionconfig/readme.md

 pnpm add -D lionconfig
 ```

-For optimal Prettier support in VSCode, add the following configuration to your VSCode:
+For optimal Prettier support in VSCode, add the following configuration to your VSCode settings:

 ```jsonc
 {